The following budget travel tips will help you learn how to travel for cheap.

 Personally, I’ve tried most of these to some degree, some are second nature.
-I want to see you travel on a budget too!
-Take note of these Snapchat tips, then send me occasional snaps from your journey.
+I’m always looking for new travel tips on a budget, so message me if you’ve got another trick!

 1. Learn The Tipping Etiquette In Each Country